scottfreeland/world-weather-analysis/README.md

 ## Project Overview
 The purpose of this analysis to help a top travel-technology company *PlanMyTrip* help collect and present data for customers via a search page.
 This page will be used by customers, upon which they'll filter based on their preferred travel criteria, in effort to help them find ideal hotels - anywhere in the world.

 I used *citypy module* in a Jupyter Notebook to find 1500 random latitudes and longitudes.
 Then, I utilized my code to perform requests on the OpenWeatherMap API to retrieve JSON weather data from these cities.
-This data was then added to a Pandas DataFrame.
-The end-user is then able to apply their own filters for their ideal weather conditions.
-Using this criteria, my code will produce a global map with hotels that exist in cities with these preferred criteria, so that the customer can find a hotel in a city where they want to vacation.
+Upon the completion of my code, the end-user is now able to apply their own filters for their ideal weather conditions.
+Using this criteria, my code produces a global map with hotels that exist in cities with these preferred criteria.
+Hence, the customer can find a hotel in a city where they want to vacation.

 ## Resources
 - Data Sources: WeatherPy_vacation.csv, citipy module